Isaiah Vargas entered the world addicted to drugs.

 “I didn’t want to put him here if he wasn’t ready,” Dari said.

-Cheryl couldn’t afford the tuition on her own, but applied and received Step Up scholarships for the boys.
+Cheryl couldn’t afford the tuition on her own, but applied and received Step Up school choice scholarships for the boys.
 “It was the best thing that has happened,” she said.
 “Financially, things have been a struggle, but the boys are getting what they need.”

 Both boys seem happy and comfortable at school, but Isaiah especially shines.
 Dari calls him a social butterfly.
 His passion is gymnastics, and he smiles when he has a chance to show off his handstand on the playground.
 The brothers seem to enjoy hamming it up when photographs are snapped.
 They also clearly have a special bond with their principal and aunt.